What is a non-bank lender and how do they compare to the Big Four banks?

 This may not be a deterrent for younger first-home buyers, but many homeowners like to have access to a physical branch location to be able to talk face-to-face with an employee in the event of a concern or a change in financial situation.
 With a smaller non-bank lender, especially an online lender, there may be limited locations in metropolitan Sydney or Melbourne or no physical locations whatsoever.

-• Less trust
+• Less longevity

 Since many non-bank lenders lack the long-established reputations of the major banks in Australia, it’s easy to find yourself sceptical of them.
 It’s worth remembering the extensive ASIC regulation, Australian credit licence requirements in place, and APRA advisory position.
 On top of this, in the event that your non-bank lender does go bust, very little is likely to change for you: another financial institution would most likely buy them out, leaving you free to continue making repayments or open for refinancing.